MarchandMD/MarchandMD.github.io/README.md

 Hello, and welcome to the public repo for my blog.
 This has been a repository for some of my learning exhaust as I've continued to learn and grow as a developer.
 It's been built from scratch (meaning I had no idea what Jekyll was before I started this project), as well as deployed for free on Github pages.
 I've had to learn a lot about various topics to deploy and maintain this site, and i'm looking forward to learning even more as I continue the journey.

+update: 12/02/2023

+Not really sure when I wrote the original paragraph above; but it's now December 02, 2023 and I've secured a position as a Staff Backend Rails Engineer.
+Obviously something I did has proven my ability and desire to learn; Now this blog has become sort of a thing I'm fond of; For that matter I'm going to keep it up and running.
+I'll revisit it as time and motivation allows, and hopefully it'll grow into something better than what it was.
+Thanks for stopping by!
+Always happy to make a new acquaintance via the interwebs, so feel free to drop me a line.
+My contact information is in the ether/miasma, so find that there if you really want to.

 ## Contents:

 -   [See it live](https://marchandmd.github.io/)